shamansoft/kukbuk-kmp/docs/phase-1.md

 - Image loading library (Coil/Kamel)

 **Definition of Done:**
-- Tabbed interface fully functional on iOS and Android
+- Single-screen recipe view fully functional on iOS and Android
 - All recipe sections display correctly
-- Smooth navigation between tabs
+- Smooth scrolling with no jank
 - Optimized for cooking use case
 - High contrast option available
-- Tests for tab state management
+- All ingredients and steps visible without tabs

 ---